Correspondences, Ultraproducts and Model Theory: Correspondences

 \subsection{Correspondences and completely positive maps}

-For purely set theoretic reasons, we know there are only boundedly many cyclic correspondences.
+For purely set theoretic reasons, we know there are only a sets worth (boundedly) many cyclic correspondences on cardinality grounds alone.
 In fact, we have a more concrete description of these correspondences.
 The following is a summary of the discussion in section 13.1.2 of \cite{Popa-book}.
-Suppose that $\phi\colon M \rightarrow N$ is a completely positive (c.p.) map.
-We define a correspondence $H_\phi$ as follows: on $M \otimes N$, define the sesquilinear form $\langle \cdot,\cdot \rangle_\phi$ such that